 Sepultura is still active today, but the current lineup is a vastly different beast.
 The Cavalera brothers have both left the band; Max split in 1997 to form Soulfly after a very public falling out with his band mates and Igor hung in till 2006 before opting to explore other musical pastures.
 The brothers were estranged for a number of years following Max's exit, but they have since reconciled and collaborated on three albums of hardcore-laced metal under the name Cavalera Conspiracy.

 Following Max's departure, guitarist Andreas Kisser stepped up to become Sepultura's main songwriter and driving force.
 American vocalist Derrick Green replaced Max in 1998 and since then Sepultura has maintained its brutal thrash/hardcore edge, often tempered with a serious literary bent.
 They've released several high-falutin' concept albums like 2006's Dante XXI (inspired by Dante's "Inferno") and 2009's A-LEX (based on Anthony Burgess' "A Clockwork Orange").
-Recent non-conceptual records like 2011's Kairos and 2013's The Mediator Between Head and Hands Must Be the Heart have received some of the band's best reviews in years and the band still pulls in maniacal crowds in their native Brazil and other parts of the world, but to many long time fans, Arise is still the definitive Sepultura album.
+Recent non-conceptual records like 2011's Kairos and 2013's The Mediator Between Head and Hands Must Be the Heart have received some of the band's best reviews in years.
+Sepultura still pulls in maniacal crowds in their native Brazil and other parts of the world, but to many long time fans, Arise is still their definitive album.
 One listen, and you'll understand why.

 © 2011 Keith Abt